TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 11/Isaiah 11.3.md

 ---

-And his delight shall be in the fear of Jehovah; and he shall not judge after the sight of his eyes, neither decide after the hearing of his ears;
+His delight will be in the fear of Yahweh.
+He will not judge by the sight of his eyes, neither decide by the hearing of his ears;